replicatedhq/replicated-docs/docs/enterprise/installing-embedded-cluster.md

 ### Install with HA in an Air Gap Environment

-To install with high availability in an air gap environment:
+To install an application and the admin console with high availability in an air gap environment:

 1. Extract the `.tar.gz` file.